Chris1221/chris1221.github.io/_pages/project.md

 #### @ University of Ottawa ([Stephane Aris-Brosou](https://science.uottawa.ca/biology/people/aris-brosou-stephane))

 I designed and implemented a rejection sampler to determine phylogeny topology in viral evolution.
 And started learning `R`!

+---

+## Teaching

+### Stochastic Models in Mathematical Genetics
+#### Department of Statistics, MT 2018

+Teaching assistant and demonstrator for Simon Myers’ intercollegiate Stochastic Models in Mathematical Genetics course at the Department of Statistics offered as a part of the Oxford Msc in Mathematical Sciences (OMMS) and BA/MMath Maths and Statistics.

+### Machine Learning for Genomics (MT 2020)
+#### Wellcome Centre for Human Genetics, MT 2020

+Lecture and assist in the delivery of tutorial sessions for Gerton Lunter's Machine Learning for Genomic course delivered at the Wellcome Centre for Human Genetics as a part of the Medical Sciences Doctoral Training Centre for incoming DPhil Genomic Medicine and Statistics students.